xparadoxical/gddocs/docs/reference/secrets.md

 </details>

 **<h3><u>Account Secret</u></h3>**
 > As of Geometry Dash 2.206, there are 5 endpoints which use the `Account Secret`.
 The Account Secret was created for endpoints that deal with <u>important account features such as save data and privacy settings</u>.
+However, some unused code in 2.2 also reveals that the secret could be used for the upcoming multiplayer mode, however this is subject to change.
 Below is a table of each endpoint which uses the Account Secret.

 <details close>
 <summary><u>Endpoints</u></summary>